microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

 In the diagram above, circuitry inside the dsPIC is designated by an orange colour.
 Blue blocks are measurement circuitry (from the Bode 100 in our case).
 The plant is shown in green.
+The operational amplifier circuitry is on the DP-PIM.
 The Bode 100 generator output (which creates a small AC sinusoid that is swept over frequency as part of the open loop frequency response measurement) is connected across TP1 and TP2 of the DP-PIM.
 This signal then passes through an operational amplifier circuit on the DP-PIM.
 The purpose of the operational amplifier circuit is to add an offset of 1.65V to the AC signal, as the ADC on the dsPIC can only digitize positive voltages and the output of the Bode 100 is AC.

 This AC signal with a 1.65V DC offset is then digitized by the ADC on pin AN18 of the dsPIC.
 The ADC code equivalent to the 1.65V DC offset is subtracted in the firmware, and the result (which is a digitized AC signal) is added to the control input.
 Thus the control input is "disturbed" by this digitized AC sinusoid.
 For an LLC, the control input modulates the switching frequency.
 So as the control input moves up and down, so will the switching frequency.